scotej/colemak-dh/README.md

 # Colemak-DH Windows Keyboard Layout

-A Windows implementation of the [Colemak-DH](https://colemakmods.github.io/mod-dh/) ergonomic keyboard layout.
+A Windows implementation of the [Colemak-DH](https://colemakmods.github.io/mod-dh/) keyboard layout.
 Only the letter keys are remapped; the number row, punctuation, Enter, Tab, the numpad, and all other keys keep their standard US positions.
-Caps Lock continues to work as Caps Lock, and application shortcuts (Ctrl+C, Ctrl+V, Ctrl+Z, Ctrl+X, …) follow the remapped letters.

 The layout is defined in `colemak dh.klc`, a [Microsoft Keyboard Layout Creator (MSKLC)](https://www.microsoft.com/en-us/download/details.aspx?id=102134)